How to create an XML file – Mac and Windows

 You’ve now successfully created an xml file.

-Instructions: How to Create an XML file – windows
+Instructions: How to Create an XML file on Windows

 To create a plain text file on Windows, use an editor like Notepad.
 (We used Notepad because it comes free with your PC.)
 Follow these steps.